CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ![list of trusted third parties from your ORCID account: Globus]({{ site.baseurl }}/assets/orcid/image12.png )

-### Step 2: Provide metadata to Dataverse
+### Step 2: Publish metadata from Dataverse

-While editing metadata for a dataset, Type in an `Autor name"`, select ORCID as `identifier scheme` and provide a valid ORCID iD as `identifier`.
+On Dataverse, provide author metadata for a dataset, type in an `Author name"`, select ORCID as `identifier scheme` and provide a valid ORCID iD as `identifier`.

 ![providing ORCID iDs as metadata for a dataset in Dataverse form]({{ site.baseurl }}/assets/orcid/image6.png)

+The dataset must be **published** for the auto-update to take place.

 ## 4. Auto-update in action

 ### Notifications

-Whenever a dataset with your ORCID is published, you should receive notifications to inform you that DataCite has updated your ORCID record.
+Whenever a dataset including your ORCID as an author metadata is published, you should receive notifications to inform you that DataCite has updated your ORCID record.

-Email notification:
+An email notification looks like:

 ![ORCID auto-update email notification]({{ site.baseurl }}/assets/orcid/image7.png)

-ORCID internal notification:
+An internal ORCID notification looks like:

 ![ORCID internal notification]({{ site.baseurl }}/assets/orcid/image11.png)